Governance at SCA

 Compliance with stock market regulations

-In 2015, SCA was not sanctioned by Finansinspektionen, the stock exchange’s disciplinary committee or any other authority or self-regulating body for violations of the rules concerning the stock market.
+In 2016, SCA was not sanctioned by Finansinspektionen, the stock exchange’s disciplinary board or any other authority or self-regulating body for violations of the rules concerning the stock market.

 - Articles of Association